purpleponker/Northline_eLandings/instrs/instructions.md

 ## launching tLandings

 ### recommended method
 on the desktop screen is an icon called 'launch_tLandings_USB.bat' double click the program icon which will scan for the tLandings executable installed on USB drives.
-Successful scans for the executable will display a brief message on the terminal and launching the executable.
+Successful scans for the executable results in displaying a brief message on the terminal and launching the executable.
 The message will display for 5 seconds before timeing out and closing.

 ![quick launch icon](/imgs/quick_launch.png)